pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 3.0.10.3 - May 8th, 2024 =

+*Security Release*

+* Security hardening: Enforce safe URLs for Pods form submission confirmation page URLs.
+Props to the wesley (wcraft) / Wordfence for responsibly reporting this. (@sc0ttkclark)

+= 3.0.10.2 - February 21st, 2024 =

+*Security Release*

+Resolved issue with release deployment, see previous version for more details about the release.

 = 3.0.10.1 - February 21st, 2024 =